Tom-Fynes/sql-101/Docs/Grade_1/What_IS_SQL.md

 ## Overview of SQL

-**SQL (Structured Query Language)** is a standard programming language designed for managing and manipulating relational databases.
+**SQL (Structured Query Language)** is a language designed for managing and manipulating relational databases.
 It is widely used in various applications, from small-scale software to large enterprise systems.
 SQL allows users to create, read, update, and delete data within a database, providing a powerful and flexible means of handling data.

 ### Key Features of SQL